bateso88/CV/README.md

 #### Self-led Learner

-With no experience in DIY, I taught myself how to convert a van into a comfortable, tiny home with solar-powered electical and water systems, in just 2 months.
+With no real experience in DIY, I taught myself how to convert a van into a comfortable, tiny home with solar-powered electical, heating and water systems, in just 2 months.

 For my previous job I took the initiative to learn how to create complex, dynamic spreadsheets that connected to the company's database and updated automatically.
 This saved huge amounts of time spent on manually preparing reports, as it had been done for years beforehand.